online-judge-tools/verification-helper/README.md

 #### Automating the verification

-First, add the problem URL to be used to verify the library in the file ending with `.test.cpp` as follows (`#define PROBLEM "https://judge.yosupo.jp/problem/unionfind"`).
+First, specify the problem URL to be used to verify the library in the file including `.test.` in its path (e.g. for C++, write `#define PROBLEM "https://judge.yosupo.jp/problem/unionfind"` in a file like `example.test.cpp`; see [the reference](https://kmyk.github.io/online-judge-verify-helper/document.html) for other languages).
 Then, run the following command to check if the verification can be performed.

 ``` console
 $ oj-verify run
 ```

 Currently, problems on [Library Checker](https://judge.yosupo.jp/) and [Aizu Online Judge](https://onlinejudge.u-aizu.ac.jp/home) are supported.
-For the details, see <https://kmyk.github.io/online-judge-verify-helper/document.html>.
+For the details, see [the reference](https://kmyk.github.io/online-judge-verify-helper/document.html).

 #### Autoexpansion of `#include`s